yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         git clone <REPOSITORY_URL>
         ```

-    * In your browser, switch to the "content-api" repository and select "Clone" to see and copy the repository url
+    * In your browser, switch to the "content-api" repository and select "Clone" to see and copy the repository url.

-    * Use the repository url and `git clone` to copy the content-api code to your build agent
+    * Use the repository url and `git clone` to copy the content-api code to your build agent.

-    * In your browser, switch to the "content-init" repository and select "Clone" to see and copy the repository url
+    * In your browser, switch to the "content-init" repository and select "Clone" to see and copy the repository url.

-    * Use the repository url and `git clone` to copy the content-init code to your build agent
+    * Use the repository url and `git clone` to copy the content-init code to your build agent.

-**NOTE: Keep this WSL window open as your build agent SSH connection.
+>**NOTE: Keep this WSL window open as your build agent SSH connection.
 You will later open new WSL sessions to other machines.**

+You should follow all steps provided *before* performing the Hands-on lab.